Danijela2019/angular-todo-list/README.md

 ## How to use it

 -**clone the repo https://github.com/Danijela2019/angular-todo-list.git**
--**instal all dependencies by runnig 'npm install'in the terminal**
+-**install all dependencies by runnig 'npm install'in the terminal**
 -**start the application by typing 'ng serve' in the terminal**
 -**view the app in your browser at http://localhost:4200**